-2-6.
-Turn to the Index of Economic Freedom (Table 2-3) and identify where the BRICS nations are ranked.
-How should Global Marketers use the Index as a guide to global market opportunities?
+4. Turn to the Index of Economic Freedom (Table 2-3) and identify where the BRIC nations are ranked.
+What does the result tell you in terms of the relevance of the index to global marketers?

-Brazil, Russia, India, and China fall within the "Mostly Unfree" category.
+All four BRIC countries fall within the "Mostly Unfree" category.
 This indicates that, while the index and what it stands for are certainly important to marketers, they are not willing to forego the business opportunities presented by these countries.
-South Africa however, falls within the "Moderately Free" category.

-2-7.
-The Heritage Foundation's Index of Economic Freedom is not the only ranking that assesses countries in terms of successful economic policies.
-For example, the World Economic Forum (WEF; www. weformum.org) publishes an annual Global Competitiveness Report; in the 2010-2011 report, the United States ranks in fourth place according to the WEF's metrics.
-By contrast, Sweden was in second place.
-According to the Index of Economic Freedom's rankings the United States and Sweden are in 10th and 18th place, respectively.
+5. The Heritage Foundation's Index of Economic Freedom is not the only ranking that assesses countries in terms of successful economic policies.
+For example, the World Economic Forum (WEF; www. weformum.org) publishes an annual Global Competitiveness Report; in the 2010-2011 report, the United States ranks in sixth place according to the WEF's metrics.
+By contrast, Sweden is in third place.
+According to the Index of Economic Freedom' rankings the United States and Sweden are in sixth and twenty-sixth place, respectively.
 Why are the rankings so different?
 What criteria does each index consider?